TeamRocDev/mc-exercise/FUBAR.md

-This is what maram & majd did on maram’s computer when working on the first feature”
+This is what maram & majd & yazan did on maram’s computer when working on the first feature”